-If you have a teenager, you know the struggles that come with trying to get them out of bed and off to school in time every morning.
+If you have a teenager, you know the daily struggles of trying to get them out of bed and off to school in time.
 You may have written this off as your teen not getting enough sleep.
 But there may be another reason: oftentimes kids with common learning disabilities (both diagnosed and undiagnosed) want to skip school because of the stressors they face there.

 Here are the five most common learning disabilities.